-To link to this resource use: https://libraries.indiana.edu/resources/victorianculture
+To link to this database use: https://libraries.indiana.edu/databases/victorianculture

 Spiritualism, Sensation and Magic